eitanyaffe/knnview/README.md

 ## Input

-The tool expected to input data structures.
+There are two mandatory input data structures.

-* A data.frame that associates samples and clusters, plus some sample metadata.
+1. A data.frame that associates samples and clusters, plus some sample metadata.
 The two required fields are the sample id and cluster id.
-* A sample distance matrix, with rows and columns named by sample id.
+2. A sample distance matrix, with rows and columns named by sample id.

 ## Usage